Ronald91Smith/Movie_Trailer_Website/README.md

 Follow this link to download python: "https://www.python.org/downloads/"

-Once downloaded follow the instructions to install
+Once you've completed the download follow the instructions to install

  python
-Once installed click on "entertainment_center.py" to open the Movie_Trailer_Website
+After installing python click on "entertainment_center.py" to open the Movie_Trailer_Website

 You can open ".py" files in "Idle" to read and edit the code